obverse Chapter 9· | Turning Signs (Contents) | References | SourceNet |

 Thirdness is that whose being consists in its bringing about a secondness.EP2:267

 Another way of reading the diagram would see the lower arrow as representing the compulsiveness of W's effect on M in perception, while the upper arrow represents the effect of actual practice on W. Each of these is a Secondness brought about by the function of the guidance system (the modeling relation, the meaning cycle) which governs both ception and practice.
 In ception, ‘the third is thought in its role as governing Secondness.
 It brings the information into the mind, or determines the idea and gives it body.
-It is informing thought, or cognition’ (CP 1.537).
-In practice, the Thirdness is that of ‘a habit, which determines the suchness of that which may come into existence, when it does come into existence’ (Peirce, EP2:269).
+It is informing thought, or cognition’ (Peirce, CP 1.537).
+In practice, the Thirdness is that of ‘a habit, which determines the suchness of that which may come into existence, when it does come into existence’ (EP2:269).
 This is also the way laws of nature govern what happens in nature – which brings us round to W again.

 The Thirdness of a sign determines what kind of relation, or ‘correspondence,’ two things will have:

 I define a sign as something, A, which brings something, B, its interpretant, into the same sort of correspondence with something, C, its object, as that in which itself stands to C.Here B and C are the two things brought into relation by the mediating function of A, the sign.
 But this ‘bringing into correspondence’ is also a continuous process in which A, B and C are all signs.
-Within this process, the ‘immediate object which any sign seeks to represent is itself a sign,’ and so is its interpretant; we can analyze the process ad infinitum, giving us ‘two infinite series, the one back toward the object, the other forward toward the interpretant’ (see above).
+Within this process, the ‘immediate object which any sign seeks to represent is itself a sign,’ and so is its interpretant; we can analyze the process ad infinitum, giving us ‘two infinite series, the one back toward the object, the other forward toward the interpretant’ (see below).
 At the limits of these infinite series stand the dynamic object and the final interpretant.
 Within any instance (or moment) of semiosis, the object and interpretant are immediate. [next]— Peirce, MS L75.235 (1902)

 Where perception of objects is concerned, Edelman likes to say, the world is not “labeled”; it does not come “already parsed into objects.”
 We must make our perceptions through our own categorizations.
 “Every perception is an act of creation,” as Edelman says.
 As we move about, our sense organs take samplings of the world, and from these, maps are created in the brain.
 There then occurs with experience a selective strengthening of those mappings that correspond to successful perceptions— successful in that they prove the most useful and powerful for the building of “reality.”[next]Edelman speaks here of a further, integrative activity peculiar to more complex nervous systems; this he calls “reentrant signaling.”
 In his terms, the perception of a chair, for example, depends first on the synchronization of activated neuronal groups to form a “map,” then a further synchronization of a number of scattered mappings throughout the visual cortex— mappings relating to many different perceptual aspects of the chair (its size, its shape, its color, its “leggedness,” its relation to other sorts of chairs— armchairs, rocking chairs, baby chairs, etc.).
 In this way, a rich and flexible percept of “chairhood” is achieved, which allows the instant recognition of innumerable sorts of chairs as chairs.
 This perceptual generalization is dynamic, so it can be continually updated, and it depends on the active and incessant orchestration of countless details.Sacks 2015 (Kindle Locations 5028-5039)